Erectile dysfunction can be a cringe-worthy phrase, but do you really know what it is?

 Never Fear: Dr. Laura is Here!

 As a physical therapist, I have many ways to help individuals suffering with ED.
-Let’s take a look at two simple tools…exercise and penis pumps!
+Let’s take a look at two simple tools… exercise and penis pumps!

 There are a lot of penis pumps on the market but they are not all created equally.
 An effective penis pump has a vacuum limiter so the pressure does not get too high and injure your penis.
-Once your manual or battery powered pump has sucked out all the air and achieved an erection you will place a tension ring on the base of your penis to help maintain the erection.
-When using a penis pump some bruising may occur and your penis may feel cool to the touch.
+Once your manual or battery powered pump has sucked out all the air and achieved an erection, you will place a tension ring on the base of your penis to help maintain the erection.
+While using a penis pump some bruising may occur and your penis may feel cool to the touch.
 Take a look at my recommended options below.

 Erectile dysfunction is not a death sentence to your sex life nor something to be ashamed about.
 Many individuals experience ED and therefore there are many treatment options and medical professionals available to help.
-If you struggle with ED and want to improve your condition today!

 DISCLOSURE: Some of the links on this page may be affiliate links.
 Laura Meihofer’s LLC is a participant in the Amazon Associates Program and others, as an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to products Laura organically uses and trusts.
 If you purchase a product through an affiliate link, your cost will be the same, but Laura will automatically receive a small commission.
 Your support is greatly appreciated and helps her spread her message!